 - Early initiation of smoking

 - Adolescent pregnancy

-From a criminal justice standpoint, studies show that more than 75% of girls in juvenile justice system and 80% of women in prison and jails have been subjected to sexual / physical abuse.
+Lastly, from a criminal justice standpoint, studies are showing that more than 75% of girls in the juvenile justice system and 80% of women in prison and jails have been subjected to sexual / physical abuse.

-The Adverse Childhood Experiences (ACE) Study is one of the largest investigations ever conducted to assess associations between childhood maltreatment and later-life health and well-being.
+The Adverse Childhood Experiences (ACE) Study is one of the largest ever conducted investigations.
+The study assess associations between childhood maltreatment and later-life health and well-being.

 The childhood molestation attorneys at Corsiglia McMahon & Allard are here to help you and your family.
 Our track record working on behalf of child molestation victims speaks for itself.
 Above all, we are looking to break societal silence by holding predators and their enablers accountable for their actions.

 Please call us at 408-289-1417 for a free and confidential consultation.
 Or you may fill out the case evaluation form to your right.
 We’re ready to help you.